-We depend on our executive officers and key clinical and technical personnel to operate our business effectively, and we must attract and retain highly skilled employees in order to succeed.
+We depend on our executive officers and key clinical, technical and commercial personnel to operate our business effectively, and we must attract and retain highly skilled employees in order to succeed.

 Our success depends upon the continued service and performance of our executive officers who are essential to our growth and development.
 The loss of one or more of our executive officers could delay or prevent the continued successful implementation of our growth strategy, could affect our ability to manage our company effectively and to carry out our business plan, or could otherwise be detrimental to us.
-As of December 31, 2018, we had 70 employees.
+As of March 31, 2020, we had 174 employees.
 Therefore, knowledge of our product candidates and clinical trials is concentrated among a small number of individuals.
-Members of our executive team as well as key clinical, scientific and technical personnel may resign at any time and there can be no assurance that we will be able to continue to retain such personnel.
+Members of our executive team as well as key clinical, scientific, technical and commercial personnel may resign at any time and there can be no assurance that we will be able to continue to retain such personnel.
 If we cannot recruit suitable replacements in a timely manner, our business will be adversely impacted.